krrpushkar/krrpushkar.github.com/_posts/2019-01-22-badi-definition.md

 tags: featured
 date: 2020-05-21
 ---
 Before starting this let me tell you one thing you'll rarely create BADI Definition in real time scenario.
-Generally you'll use existing BADIs or Standard BADIs,<a href="#here">How to find it?</a> <br><b>SE18</b> is the T-code for BADI Definition.
+Generally you'll use existing BADIs or Standard BADIs,<a href="/badi-implementation#here">How to find it?</a> <br><b>SE18</b> is the T-code for BADI Definition.
 But before creating BADI you'll need a container for it i.e an Enhancement spot.
 This is the container in which you'll develope your BADI.

 `Use case:` Let's create a BADI Definition to get tax value.